breezy-team/loggerhead/docs/index.rst

 Hacking
 -------

-To run loggerhead tests, you will need to install the package ``python-nose``, and run its :command:`nosetests` script in the loggerhead directory:
+To run Loggerhead tests, you will need to install the package ``python-nose``, and run its :command:`nosetests` script in the Loggerhead directory:

 .. code-block:: sh